 The Popeye food is the richest source of magnesium; a deficiency is one of the main causes of arthritis, hence our interest as chiropractors.

-Tahini is a sesame seed paste that is so easy to make.
-One of the essential ingredients of many of the Mediterranean foods like hummus.
-Rich in phytosterols and lignans that prevent raised cholesterol, full of essential amino acids and the healthy fat oleic acid that coats your nerves.
-Important for your Chiropractor.
+Tahini is a sesame seed paste that is so easy to make; it's one of the essential ingredients of many Mediterranean foods like hummus.
+Rich in phytosterols and lignans that prevent raised cholesterol, full of essential amino acids and the healthy fat, oleic acid, that coats your nerves.
+Sesame tahini is important for your Chiropractor.

 The red colouring in tomatoes, lycopenes, a carotenoid, have been shown to reduce prostate cancer (and others presumably) by 50%.
 That's hot!
 We should all be eating more phytosterols and carotenoids, found freely in vegetables and fruit.

-Intelligently done, a healthy way of living, notwithstanding potential vitamine B12 deficiency.
+Intelligently done, a healthy way of living, notwithstanding potential vitamin B12 deficiency.
 Also a good way to lose weight.